-Because the Offering constituted a "qualified financing" under the terms of the Company's Loan Agreement with the KFLP, the Company's secured debt in the principal amount of \$2.5 million, together with accrued but unpaid interest thereon, due to the KFLP was automatically converted contemporaneously with the closing of the Offering into 1,692,123 shares of common stock issued to the KFLP at the same price of \$1.50 per share paid by the Purchasers in the Offering.
-The KFLP waived receiving comparable registration rights as the Purchasers in the Offering as well as its piggyback registration rights applicable to the Offering.
-Intrexon also waived its piggyback registration rights.
-As a result of the conversion of the secured indebtedness, the Loan Agreement together with the related Security Agreement and related agreements have been terminated.
+Because the Offering constituted a "qualified financing" under the terms of the Company's Loan Agreement with the KFLP, the Company's secured debt in the principal amount of \$2.5 million, together with accrued but unpaid interest of \$38,185 thereon, due to the KFLP was automatically converted contemporaneously with the closing of the Offering into 1,692,123 shares of common stock issued to the KFLP at the same price of \$1.50 per share paid by the Purchasers in the Offering.
+As a result of the conversion of the secured indebtedness, the Loan Agreement together with the related Security Agreement and related agreements were terminated.
+In addition the Company recognized \$443,970 in interest expense due to the conversion of the note payable with warrants to common stock and the write off of the remaining discount to interest expense.